Impact of the Hindu–German Conspiracy: Sino-English and Anglo-Japanese relations

 Through 1915-16, China (along with Indonesia) formed one of the major bases for the conspirators, and significant efforts were made by the British Government to coax China into the war to attempt to control the German and Ghadar intrigues.
-This would also allow free purchase of arms from China for the Entente powers.
+This would also allow the free purchase of arms from China for the Entente powers.
 However, Yuan's proposals for bringing China into the war were against Japanese interests and gains from the war.
 This along with Japanese support for Sun Yat Sen and rebels in Southern China laid the foundations of deterioration of Anglo-Japanese relations as early as 1916.
 After the end of World War I, Japan increasingly became a haven for radical Indian nationalists in exile, who were protected by patriotic Japanese societies.
 Notable among these included Rash Behari Bose, Tarak Nath Das, A. M. Sahay as well as others.
 The protections offered to these nationalists effectively prevented British efforts to repatriate them and became a major policy concern.

 Indian Independence Committee

 The IIC was formally disbanded in November 1918, with most of its members becoming closely associated with Communism and the Soviet Union.
 Bhupendranath Datta and V. N. Chatterjee arrived in Moscow in 1920.
-Narendranath Bhattacharya, under a new identity of M. N. Roy was amongst the first Indian communists and made a memorable speech in the second congress of the Communist International that rejected Leninist thesis and foreshadowed Maoist peasant movements.
+Narendranath Bhattacharya, under a new identity of M. N. Roy was amongst the first Indian communists and made a memorable speech in the second congress of the Communist International that rejected the Leninist thesis and foreshadowed Maoist peasant movements.
 Chatterjee himself was in Berlin till 1932 as the general secretary of the League Against Imperialism and was able to convince Nehru to affiliate Indian National Congress with the league in 1927.He later fled Nazi Germany for Soviet Russia but disappeared in 1937 under Stalin's Great Purge.